djoepramono/devbox/ricing/pywal/README.md

-`color1` is used for comments, so any color closer to the background is good `color2` is used for markdown heading and strings in VSCode Pywal
+`color1` is used for comments, so any color closer to the background is good `color2` is used for markdown heading and strings in VSCode Pywal `color3` is used to show modified files and symbols in VSCode Pywal